vlang/v/vlib/x/sessions/README.md

 }
 ```

 Next we need to create the `&sessions.Sessions[User]` instance for our app.
 This
 struct provides functionality to easier manage sessions in a vweb app.

 ### Session Stores

 To create `sessions.Sessions` We must specify a "store" which handles the session data.
 Currently vweb provides two options for storing session data:

 1. The `MemoryStore[T]` stores session data in memory only using the `map` datatype.
 2. The `DBStore[T]` stores session data in a database by encoding the session data to JSON.
-It will create the table `DBStoreSessions` in your database where the session data will be stored.
+   It will create the table `DBStoreSessions` in your database, to store the session data.

 It is possible to create your own session store, see [custom stores](#custom-stores).